Etiquetas:

 As I told her goodbye, said, 'All beauty must die'

-And I lent down and planted a rose between her
+And I lent down and planted a her teeth

 Click en la palabra para obtener su definición.